499602D2/tg-launchbot/readme.md

 - [x] Add database functions
 	- [x] Create database, auto-migrations
 	- [x] Launch inserts
+		- [ ] Notification send-states don't seem to be preserved after a launch has launched: investigate
+			- Could be caused by the fact that when a launch is not found in cache, the states aren't re-used.
+Avoid doing full-on overwrites (how? load from DB if not in cache, but don't insert into cache?)
 	- [x] Stats updates
 	- [x] User functions
 		- [x] Statistics